External ballistics: Doppler radar measurements

-The initial rise in the BC value is attributed to a projectile's always present yaw and precession out of the bore.
-The test results were obtained from many shots not just a single shot.
+The initial rise in the BC value is attributed to a projectile's always-present yaw and precession out of the bore.
+The test results were obtained by averaging multiple shots, although the exact quantity is unknown.
 The bullet was assigned 1.062 for its BC number by the bullet's manufacturer Lost River Ballistic Technologies.

 Doppler radar measurement results for a Lapua GB528 Scenar 19.44 g (300 gr) 8.59 mm (0.338 in) calibre very-low-drag bullet look like this: